|Fees||Look up fees|

-This subject is concerned with the laws in Australia that protect trade marks and relevant aspects of New Zealand law on this topic.
+This subject is concerned with the laws in Australia and New Zealand that protect trade marks.
 Trade marks play a pivotal role in the marketing of goods and services, and generally are one of a trader‘s most valuable assets.
 The protection of trade marks is thus of critical importance to all traders but is also important to consumers, who rely on the information conveyed by trade marks.
-This subject concentrates on the trade mark protection regime provided by the Trade Marks Act 1995 (Cth), and involves a detailed study of the provisions of this Acts and related case law, together with relevant aspects of the corresponding New Zealand laws and cases.
+This subject concentrates on the trade mark protection regime provided by the Trade Marks Act 1995 (Cth), and involves a detailed study of the provisions of this Act and related case law, together with relevant aspects of the corresponding New Zealand laws and cases.
 The action for passing-off and actions for contravention of the Australian Consumer Law provisions in the Competition and Consumer Act 2010 (Cth), and corresponding New Zealand statutory provisions, proscribing misleading and deceptive conduct are also covered.

 This subject meets the Trans-Tasman IP Attorneys Board (TTIPAB) requirements for ‘Topic Group C’.